 by Guest on Mar 31, 2016

 These days the importance of eco-friendly materials has become a rage that none can escape.
-We all want everything around us to be eco-friendly, so that we can tell ourselves years later that we played a part in conserving the environment.
+We all want everything around us to be eco-friendly so that we can tell ourselves years later that we played a part in conserving the environment.
 Believe it or not, building materials can also be eco-friendly, and you can have them right there around you!
-If you’re one of those people who want environment friendly building materials, then you’ve come to the right place.
+If you’re one of those people who want environment-friendly building materials, then you’ve come to the right place.

-There are materials that you can recycle and the list is endless, if you’ve got the time and patience to endure that.
+There are materials that you can recycle and the list is endless if you’ve got the time and patience to endure that.
 You can find things right in your backyard that can be recycled and reused.
 But when we talk about building materials, you need to do a little bit of digging to find exactly what you’re looking for.
-Look around your neighbourhood and you might just find the desired materials, or if not that, people who have those materials that you can either purchase or borrow.
+Look around your neighborhood and you might just find the desired materials, or if not that, people who have those materials that you can either purchase or borrow.
 But to make your work a bit easier, we are here to help you out.
 Have a look at the following amazing building materials that will help you preserve the environment to an extent.

 1. Antique Furniture

 This is something a lot of people desire.
 Antique furniture is there to give your home a vintage look, something that pleases the eye of every onlooker and yourself!
-The best part about antique furniture is that it is really not that difficult to find.
+The best part about antique furniture is that it is not that difficult to find.
 You can head over to a thrift store and find some classy, antique furniture.
 And if it isn’t that classy looking, you can make it look that way with little changes here and there.
 The graceful look that antiques give to a home is unmatched by any other.

 2. Plywood/ Lumber